nguyensmai/KeraalDataset/doc/readme_files_format.txt

 *************************************************
 The recordings are organized into 5 folders for each participant subgroup, the subfolders correspond to each recording modality, and sub-subfolders correspond to each of the 3 exercise types.

 Groups : 1A= labelled patient coached by Poppy, 1B= unlabelled patient coached by Poppy, 2A= labelled healthy adults coached by Poppy, 2B= unlabelled healthy adults coached by Poppy, 3= labelled healthy participants simulating errors.

  In the case of groups 1a, 1b, 2a and 2b, each recording is given a unique number, which is the same for all recording modalities (The nomenclature of the files in the data set includes the following information: groupID/Modality/GroupId-Modality-ExerciseName-SubjectId-RecordingId.extension).
 In the case of group 3, the name of the file indicates the label of the error and the recording id.
-The nomenclature of the files in this case is : group3/Modality/G3_ExerciseName_ParticipantId_TrialId_label_RecordingId.extension.
+The nomenclature of the files in this case is : group3/Modality/G3_Modality_ExerciseName_ParticipantIdTrialId_label_RecordingId.extension.
 ************************************************

 The directories are:
-group1A --- annotator1
+group1A --- annotatorA
-        |-- annotator2
+        |-- annotatorB
         |-- alphapose
         |-- blazepose
         |-- kinect